The iphone12 has attacked the smartphone market. Have users been waiting for this model and does this model have the hallmarks of a market conqueror?

 I am waiting impatiently for applications that use LiDAR.
 What will it be?
 May not only surveillance applications.

 Soon the iphone12 will be additionally equipped with a photo save mode in the ProRAW version.
 This is what professional photographers are waiting for.
 It will be happening in the world of SLRs.

 The processor in the iphone12

-The new processor means more transistors, more computing power.
+The new processor means more transistors, and more computing power.
 However, the most important change is even richer support for “artificial intelligence” in the form of hardware, not just software.
 This can reportedly be seen in the camera app.
 New possibilities of artificial intelligence and LiDAR allow you to create photos in darker scenery.

 According to the manufacturer’s assurances, the new processor is primarily to speed up the system.
 The question is: How do you appreciate it?
 I have been using the iphone XR for 2 years.
 I have not noticed that despite many changes to the software, the device hung, muttered or scraped.